ElgoElectric/elgo-iot-plug-shelly/README.md

-# elgo-iot-plug-shelly
+# ELGO IOT PLUG SHELLY

-A Proxy MQTT Client to Sub to Hive and Pub to AWS.
-Simple words: Takes data from A, copies it to B.
+Enables remote server to run and store the training files.